UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/GPU_Nodes.md

 module load pytorch/1.11.0/gpu
 ```

-If you want the CPU only version there use:
+If you want the CPU only version then use:

 ```
 module -f unload compilers mpi gcc-libs